ska-telescope/skampi/README.md

 Note: we give the repo a standard name skatelescope for standardisation, it's optional.

-Publishing your own chart / charts can also be done with make targets.
-Let's say your directory structure where you work, looks like this:
+Publishing your own chart / charts should always be done using Gitlab CI.
+If your project is called my-project and it's directory tree looks like this:

 ```
 .